mattermost/docs/source/administration/config-settings.rst

 Mattermost Apps Download Page Link
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Configurable link to a download page for Mattermost Apps.
-When a link is present, an option to "Download Apps" will be added in the Main Menu so users can find the download page.
+Configurable link to a download page for Mattermost a pps.
+When a link is present, an option to **Download Apps** will be added in the Main Menu so users can find the download page.
 Leave this field blank to hide the option from the Main Menu.
 Defaults to a page on about.mattermost.com where users can download the iOS, Android, and Desktop clients.
-If you are using an `Enterprise App Store <https://docs.mattermost.com/deployment/push.html?highlight=enterprise%20app#push-notifications-and-mobile-devices>`__ for your mobile apps, change this link to point to a customized download page where users can find the correct apps.
+If you're using an `Enterprise App Store <https://docs.mattermost.com/deployment/push.html?highlight=enterprise%20app#push-notifications-and-mobile-devices>`__ for your mobile apps, change this link to point to a customized download page where users can find the correct apps.

 +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"AppDownloadLink": "https://about.mattermost.com/downloads/"`` with string input.                                                            |